Endorsement criteria (application forms) have been developed for the following types of wounds centres:

 You can read more about the wound centre endorsement procedure below and in the EWMA Wound Centre Endorsement introduction

-The EWMA endorsements of wound centres are carried out in a four step process, with a fifth step covering possible re-endorsement with three years intervals:
+The EWMA endorsement of wound centres is carried out in four steps, with a possible fifth step covering re-endorsement.

 An initial application/pre-endorsement is carried out via the completion of an application form in the format of a wound centre report template , aiming to describe the facilities, structure and services offered by the centre in a standardised way.
 The application form must be supported by documentation, as suggested in the application form.
 The objective of this is to increase the amount of information provided via the application form as well as strengthen the value of the application.